SwifterSwift/SwifterSwift/README.md

 ## How cool is this?

-SwifterSwift is a library of **over 500 properties and methods**, designed to extend Swift's functionality and productivity, staying faithful to the original API design guidelines of Swift 3.
+SwifterSwift is a library of **over 500 properties and methods**, designed to extend Swift's functionality and productivity, staying faithful to the original API design guidelines of Swift.

 Check [Examples.md](https://github.com/SwifterSwift/SwifterSwift/tree/master/Examples/Examples.md) for some cool examples!